opencv/opencv/modules/imgproc/doc/filtering.rst

 That is, the kernel is not mirrored around the anchor point.
 If you need a real convolution, flip the kernel using :func:`flip` and set the new anchor to ``(kernel.cols - anchor.x - 1, kernel.rows - anchor.y - 1)`` .

-The function uses the
-??-based algorithm in case of sufficiently large kernels (~ :math:`11\times11` ) and the direct algorithm (that uses the engine retrieved by :func:`createLinearFilter` ) for small kernels.
+The function uses the DFT-based algorithm in case of sufficiently large kernels (~``11 x 11`` or larger) and the direct algorithm (that uses the engine retrieved by :func:`createLinearFilter` ) for small kernels.

 See Also:
 :func:`sepFilter2D`,